Overview

 direction of force, not the exact trajectory.

-- Students may draw field lines crossing or pointing the wrong way.
+- You may draw field lines crossing or pointing the wrong way.
 Revisit the rule that the field

 direction is defined using a positive test charge.